-"You cannot visit [this website] right now because..."
+Fix the error "You cannot visit [this website] right now because..."

-- Try accessing the page in Incognito mode.
-If it works there, it means one of your extensions is causing the security problem and you should remove unneeded extensions.
+4 Load the page in incognito modeTry opening the page in incognito mode.
+If it works there, it means one of your extensions is causing the problem and you should remove any unneeded extensions.
 Learn more about resetting Chrome browser settings.

-Laura is a Google Chrome expert and author of this help page.
-Leave her feedback about the page.
+Megan is a Google Chrome expert and the author of this help page.
+Help her improve this article by leaving feedback below.